14 Milton Road

 Milton Keynes MK15 9AD

-Wolverton Works redevelopment plans latest news - June 2017
+Wolverton Works redevelopment plans latest news - January 2020

 The owners of the land that Wolverton Works is situated on is St. Modwen and they announced in October 2014 plans to redevelop the 37 acre site.
 About 20 acres will be for residential and retail use and the rest will be the home of a brand new railway works facility for Knorr-Bremse, the company that bought Railcare from the Administrators in August 2013.
 They bailed out after managing to lose £53million in five years and the Works is now operated by Gemini Rail.

 The Outline Planning Application to demolish the Works was taken on 17 November 2016 amongst some controversy.
 This decision has now been 'called in' by the Government Homes and Communities department and is currently being reviewed.
 Phil Marsh has made a submission into this process which explained in great detail why the basic railway assumptions submitted by G L Hearn were flawed and physically impossible to deliver!
-The construction of the new Lidl discount store will commence in the first quarter of 2017 and the Lidl alcohol license application has now been made.
-Except is hasn't yet commenced!